WHAT IS CHEMICAL INJECTION / SOIL INJECTION FOUNDATION REPAIR?

 Foundation maintenance can prevent some types of upheaval through the installation of proper foundation drainage including:

-If foundation upheaval has already occurred, the following types of foundation repairs are recommended:
+Once foundation upheaval occurrs, we recommend the following types of foundation repairs: